 Aerographite claims title of World's Lightest Solid Material.
 A microscope image of aerographite, which is now officially the world's lightest solid material (Image: Technical University of Hamburg) While they were each once hailed as the lightest solid material ever made, metallic microlattice and aerogel have now been moved back to second and third place (respectively), with aerographite taking the crown.

-Developed by a team from the Technical University of Hamburg and Germany’s University of Kiel, the material is composed of 99.99 percent air, along with a three-dimensional network of porous carbon nanotubes that were grown into each other.
+Pores and patterns form cylinders that absorb all light without letting any out.
+High-tech antifouling paint.
 Antifouling paints are intended to keep hulls beneath the waterline free of barnacles, seaweed and other organisms, but traditional paints are also devastating on marine environments.

 What looks like a bog standard wallpaper roll actually contains silver particles that allows it to filter out up to three different frequencies simultaneously.
 Non-glare nanotextured multifunctional glass repels water and dust.
 Glass has a unique look - despite its clarity you can tell there is a material there by the way it reflects light, and that it isn't plastic or crystal.

 A high-magnification photo of a sand grain containing titanium dioxide in the form of rutile (Photo: Bob Richmond via Flickr) Last week that giant multinational of aluminum production Alcoa announced its new "smog-eating" architectural panels - in other words cladding stuck to a building's exterior that can remove pollutants from the surrounding air.

+Polyurethane composite could replace steel or aluminum in some applications.
 The diesel engine housing, made using the new composite material A consortium of German research groups has created a new sandwich-type material that they claim offers strength similar to that of steel or aluminum, yet is significantly lighter and less expensive.
 It consists of a honeycomb-structured paper core, with glass fiber-reinforced layers of polyurethane on the outsides.
 Tomorrow's carbon fiber could be made from plastic bags.
 Some of the carbon fiber shapes, created out of polyethylene using Oak Ridge's new technique Thanks to research currently being conducted at the U.S. Department of Energy's Oak Ridge National Laboratory, our unwanted plastic bags may one day be recycled into carbon fiber.